privefl/advr38book/docs/good-practices.md

 function (x) {}
 function(x){}
 ```
-Finally, the pipe ` %>%` should always have a space before it, and it is usually followed by a new line.
+Finally, the pipe ` %>%` should always have a space before it, and it is usually followed by a new line:

 ``` r
 # Good